One Kilogram of Motivation, Please!

 However, the habits they already have and the way they choose to cope with events and relationships in their life, do not sustain them well in replenishing their energy reservoir.

-• If you would have this energy, what would you invest it in and why?
+- If you had this energy, what would you invest it in and why?

 Be aware that living without clarity, in resistance (even dedicated to the most admirable personal objectives), disconnected from sources of inspiration or from your meaning and purpose, would just eat up the energy you still have.